Cognitive Behavioural Therapy (CBT)

 Cognitive Methods to Change Depressive Thinking Patterns

-Cognitive techniques in therapy involve challenging and rationalizing negative thoughts, diminishing their influence.
+Cognitive techniques in therapy involve challenging and rationalising negative thoughts, diminishing their influence.
 Methods such as cognitive restructuring help examine thought patterns, identify emotions or triggers, and assess the actual reality of situations.
 Therapists offer rational and realistic perspectives to counter cognitive distortions.

-Behavioral Methods to Improve Energy & Motivation
+Behavioural Methods to Improve Energy & Motivation

 7 Common CBT Techniques for Depression